-Popular Columbia Gorge waterfall trail reopens 2 years after blaze
+Popular Columbia Gorge waterfall trail reopens

-CASCADE LOCKS, Ore. — One of the most popular hikes in the Columbia River Gorge has reopened almost two years after it was damaged by the Eagle Creek Fire.
+CASCADE LOCKS, Ore.
+(AP) — One of the most popular hikes in the Columbia River Gorge has reopened almost two years after it was damaged by the Eagle Creek Fire.

-The Statesman-Journal reports the Wahclella Falls Trail, near Cascade Locks and east of Multnomah Falls, features a 2.4 mile out-and-back hike through a slot canyon to a powerful waterfall.
+The Statesman-Journal reports the Wahclella Falls Trail, near Cascade Locks and east of Multnomah Falls, features a 2.4 mile (3.9 kilometer) out-and-back hike through a slot canyon to a powerful waterfall.

 The main part of the trail has been cleared and stabilized, but the upper section remains closed because of a damaged bridge and washouts.

-The U.S. Forest Service says that for safety reasons people should respect closure signs and stay out of areas that remain closed.
+The U.S. Forest Service says people for their safety should respect closure signs and stay out of areas that remain closed.

-The trail was one of those hit hardest by the Eagle Creek fire, which ignited Sept.
+The trail was one of those hit hardest by the Eagle Creek Fire, which ignited Sept.
 2, 2017, after a teenager tossed a firework off nearby Eagle Creek Trail.